 Spain has long been a classic Western European destination, particularly for students.
-Its unique culture and history have had a worldwide impact (Age of Exploration anyone?).
+Its unique culture and history have had a worldwide impact.
 In many ways, Spain’s historical legacy touches not only European culture, but North African culture, and American culture as well.

 And within Spain itself, there are numerous cultural differences between regions, reflected in everything from dialect to cuisine to traditional dress.
 It really is one of the most well-rounded learning destinations; not to mention beautiful, fun, and delicious.
 For students traveling to Spain to study, intern, teach or volunteer abroad, here are seven stellar sights you have to check out.